itsarvindhere/Stack/074. Create Maximum Number/Notes.md

 And for that case, we have to write a separate logic.

 Since we want the lexicographically largest subsequence, if we have a case where both pointers are pointing to the same number, we will then compare the values after those pointers to see which subsequence will give us a bigger value first.
 We will then pick that subsequence.
+In short, we will pick the lexicographically greater subsequence out of the two.

 Let's take an example to understand it -

     Suppose, list1 is [2,1,1,0,2,0] and list2 is [1,1,1,0,2,1]

     At first, we will put the item "2" in the merged list as first digit since it is greater than "1" in list2

+	 [2,1,1,0,2,0]
+	    p1

+	 [1,1,1,0,2,1]
+	  p2

     so, after that pointer1 will be at index 1 in list1 And pointer2 will still be at index 0